chris1248/Terraform-with-multi-region/readme.md

   }
 }
 ```
-The only downside to this is you have to declare the modules more than once, one for each reach.
+The only downside to this is you have to declare the modules more than once, one for each region.
 Certainly more duplicated code than what Terragrunt offers.

 # Authentication
 This is not a tutorial on authentication.
 But: